Eritrean Air Force: Current inventory

-Due to the lack of technical expertise with Russian aircraft, the Eritrean government maintained a contractual agreement with a Russian parastatal defense company to help upkeep its fleet of Russian manufactured fighter aircraft such as the MiG-29 and Su-27.
+Due to the lack of technical expertise with Russian aircraft, the Eritrean government maintained a contractual agreement with a Russian parastatal defense company to help upkeep its fleet of Russian manufactured fighter aircraft such as the MiG-21bis-SAU, Su-25K, MiG-29SE/UB and Su-27SK/UB.
 However this agreement ended since it was in violation of United Nations Security Council Resolution 1907 barring military technical assistance to Eritrea.
 It is believed that Eritrea's fleet of Russian fighter aircraft is suffering from a chronic lack of maintenance and as a result are rarely flown.
+The same problem with the Italian MB-339CE.

+Retired aircraft

+Retired aircraft include MiG-29SE/UB, MB-339CE, MiG-21bis-SAU, Su-25K.